-Given the emergent themes involved (gentrification, colonialism, black joy, resistance, reparation and justice), this was going to be a contentious project for me to take on.
+Given the emergent themes involved (gentrification, post colonialism, black joy, resistance, reparation and justice), this was going to be a contentious project for me to take on.

 I became a kind of community node, connecting activists and organisations in a way that listened to and embedded their needs and perspectives at every turn.

 I invited Jeff Knight (Bristol’s cherished street philosopher and Big Issue seller) to share his insights of Stokes Croft by filming him giving a tour of the area.
 I created an illustrated booklet that picked out Jeff’s key messages

 I travelled to UEA to co-run a workshop for students about ethically engaged, co-creative methods with Teresa Armijos Burneo. .

 I also created a range of psychogeographic maps of the neighbourhood I live in.
 These feature stories as told to me by my friends and neighbours mixed with my own.
 These maps also record the neighbourhood in the way I experience it, as a community.

 I also bought 20 copies of the Big Issue and made 40 mini fold-out booklets which I gave to each of the students when they came to Bristol.

 I invited them to make their own psychogeographic maps during out walks around our neighbourhood.
 I also painted some as my own artistic response.